 However, just like when negotiating the sale of a house, a real estate professional is sometimes needed to bring the parties together … In the stock market, it’s a market maker who brings buyers and sellers together between the bid and ask.

 When to Focus on Bid and Ask Prices

 Now we’re getting to the good stuff.
-But this is where it can get a little complex.
-So rather than go into great detail here, I’ll give a simple explanation and then give you my usual recommendation.
-You got it … you need to study.
+But this is where it can get a little complex, so I’ll cover the basics.

 Quick note: Nearly everything you need to know about bid and ask is in “The Complete Penny Stock Course” by my student Jamil Ben Alluch (I wrote the forward).
 That includes an in-depth explanation of what I’m about to share with you.

-At the most basic level, you should focus on bid and ask when the price is:
+At the most basic level, you should focus on the bid and ask when the price is:

 - Close to key support or resistance levels.